2.3 National strategy on youth volunteering

-Voluntary work is widespread among young people in Austria.
+Volunteering is widespread among young people in Austria.
 At 43%, the share of young people is almost as high as that of adults, which means that more than 500,000 young people are involved in volunteering, as stated in the latest Volunteering Report (Freiwilligenbericht 2019).
 More specifically, 30% of young people are formal volunteers (in organisations and clubs) and 26% of young people are informal volunteers (e.g. in neighbourhood associations).
 A proportion of these young people (11,4%) are active in formal and informal volunteering.

 As the official document for volunteering in Austria, the Volunteering Act (FreiwG 2012) contains provisions for implementing the Voluntary Social Year, the Voluntary Environmental Protection Year as well as the Holocaust Memorial Service, the Peace Service and the Social Services Abroad.
 It regulates the requirements for voluntary service, such as the recognition of providers (assignment sites), the areas of assignment for volunteers, the obligations of providers and institutions that rely on the services of volunteers, the duration of voluntary service, the type of implementation as well as quality assurance.
-In addition, the Act also provides for the protection of volunteers under the social law (insurance cover), the payment of pocket money, pedagogical support and continuous assistance as well as payment of family allowances to young volunteers.
+Furthermore, the law regulates the social security of volunteers (insurance coverage), the payment of pocket money, pedagogical support and continuous supervision as well as the payment of family allowance to young volunteers.
 With this law, a legal framework was created in 2012 to support volunteering as a social and valuable contribution to Austrian society.

 Financial support for volunteering is provided at the federal level, in particular by the Ministry of Social Affairs, Health, Care and Consumer Protection, but the organisation of volunteering is usually done at the provincial state level.
 Furthermore, most voluntary organisations are subject to the autonomy of the non-governmental sector, but are additionally funded by the state.

-The Federal Ministry of Social Affairs, Health, Care and Consumer Protection and the Department for Family and Youth at the Federal Chancellery are mainly responsible for the Austrian Strategy on Youth Volunteering.
+The Federal Ministry of Social Affairs, Health, Care and Consumer Protection and the Department for Family and Youth at the Federal Chancellery are mainly responsible for youth volunteering in Austria.
 Chapter 2.2 details further relevant actors in the field.